-OMICRON - Your partner for all renewable energy sources
+OMICRON - Your Partner for all

 The renewable energy transition poses significant challenges for the electricity sector.
 On the one hand, increasing demand for electrical energy (due to electrification of e.g. mobility and heating) and, on the other hand, replacing existing fossil fuel power plants with renewable energy resources.
 The most important renewable energy resources are hydropower, wind power and solar power.
 They can be large centralized systems like offshore wind parks or smaller and distributed ones, like rooftop PV systems.